smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 ------

-:ref:`Mixins <mixins>` can be added to a shape using the optional :token:`smithy:mixins` statement as part of the shape type's statement.
+:ref:`Mixins <mixins>` can be added to a shape using the optional :token:`smithy:mixins` clause of a shape definition.

 For example:

 .. code-block:: smithy